kengibson1111/go-stdlib/bufio/gostdlib-bufio-bytescan/README.md

 # bufio - byte scan

-This uses the defalt byte scanner to scan a string.
+This uses the default byte scanner to scan a string.